3dcitydb/importer-exporter/README.md

 Installing and running
 ----------------------
 The easiest way to get the Importer/Exporter running on your computer is to download an installer from the [releases section](https://github.com/3dcitydb/importer-exporter/releases).
 The installers are named `3DCityDB-Importer-Exporter-<version>-Setup.jar` and are packaged as executable JAR file.
 So double-clicking the JAR file should run the installer.
-Make sure Java 8 (or higher) is installed on your machine.
 The installer will guide you through the steps of the installation process.

 After installation, start scripts are available in the `bin` subfolder of the installation directory.
 During setup you can additionally choose to create shortcuts on your desktop and in the start menu of your preferred OS.